Case manager jobs in Council Bluffs, IA - 223 jobs

 SUMMARY DESCRIPTION OF PROGRAM

 Heartland Bridges houses two programs, Bridges Transitional Living and Bridges Crisis Care.
 Transitional Living is a short-term transitional housing program enriched with supportive services designed to assist people with a diagnosed mental health or co-occurring condition while they transition to stability in the community.
-Crisis Care is a residential stabilization service designed for individuals who need a safe, secure environment for 3-5 days while stabilizing from a crisis before returning to the community where they live.
+Crisis Care is a residential stabilization service designed for individuals who need a safe, secure environment for three to five days while stabilizing from a crisis before returning to the community where they live.

 SUMMARY DESCRIPTION OF WORK

-The role of the Case Manager I (overnight) is to provide facility oversight and assist in duties to ensure the day-to-day operations of the program.
+The role of the CaseManager III (Overnight) is to provide facility oversight, assist in duties to ensure the day-to-day operations of the program, and respond to client needs.
 Decision making, problem solving, and highly developed interpersonal skills are critical.

 MINIMUM QUALIFICATIONS